-How do you – as a hiring manager, define a quality Pre-hire assessment?
+How do you define a quality Pre-hire assessment?
 Today, the role of pre-hire assessments has progressively increased.
 They help identify the right fit for the vacancies at your company as well as predict the candidate’s performance in the future.

 That being said, selecting a suitable and valid assessment is not quite an easy task as the applications for a pre-hire assessment have expanded broader than it used to be.
-Therefore, it is important for HR managers to understand crucial features of a pre-hire assessment program that adds values to your organisation.
+Therefore, it is important for HR managers to understand crucial features of a pre-hire assessment program that adds values to your organisation's talent management strategy.

 1. ALIGNED WITH ORGANISATIONAL GOALS